xregistry/spec/core/spec.md

 xRegistry-versionscount: UINTEGER
 Location: URL ?                 # If Resource is not in body
 Content-Location: URL ?
+Content-Disposition: STRING

 ...
 Resource document ...       # If RESOURCEurl is not set
 ```

 Where:
-- `id` MUST be the ID of the Resource, not of the default Version of the
+- `RESOURCEid` MUST be the `SINGULARid` of the Resource, not of the default
-  Resource.
-- `versionid` MUST be the `versionid` of the default Version of the Resource.
+  Version of the Resource.
 - `self` MUST be a URL to the Resource, not to the default Version of the
   Resource.
 - If `RESOURCEurl` is present then it MUST have the same value as `Location`.
 - If `Content-Location` is present then it MUST be a URL to the Version of the
   Resource in the `versions` collection - same as `defaultversionurl`.
+- `Content-Disposition` SHOULD be present and if so, MUST be the `RESOURCEid`
+  value.
+This allows for HTTP tooling that is not aware of xRegistry to know
+  the desired filename to use if the HTTP body were to be written to a file.

 #### Retrieving a Resource as Metadata

+When a Resource has the `hasdocument` model attribute set to `true`, to
-To retrieve a Resource's metadata (Resource attributes) as a JSON object, an
+retrieve a Resource's metadata (Resource attributes) as a JSON object, an
 HTTP `GET` with `$meta` appended to its URL path MAY be used.

 The request MUST be of the form: